Advocacy in Action

 - Road traffic accidents

-You can download Health Priorities Post 2015 a paper written by members of WFSA and Lifebox outlining why surgical care must be given priority on the post 2015 health agenda.
-WFSA is also a proud co-signatory of the Amsterdam Declaration which, together with 50 other organisations, calls for the inclusion of anaesthesia and surgery in the SDGs.
+You can download Health Priorities Post 2015 a paper written by members of WFSA and Lifebox outlining why surgical care should have been given priority in the post 2015 health agenda.
+WFSA is also a proud co-signatory of the Amsterdam Declaration which, together with 50 other organisations, called for the inclusion of anaesthesia and surgery in the SDGs.

 In 2019 the WFSA and the G4 Alliance also released a response to the Political Declaration of the third high-level meeting of the General Assembly on the prevention and control of non-communicable diseases (NCDs).
 In this response, the WFSA and the G4 Alliance welcomed the commitment and reaffirmation of efforts to combat NCDs, but drew attention to concerns placing such singular emphasis on prevention of NCDs, whilst overlooking the need for detection, diagnosis, treatment and management, which may, in turn, require anaesthesia and surgery.
 You can access the UN’s Political Declaration here.

 Environmentally-sustainable anaesthesia: a WFSA global consensus statement

 Anaesthesia is an area of healthcare that uses medicines that are potent greenhouse gases and also produces substantial medical waste.
 To identify practical approaches the profession can take to reduce its environmental impact, the WFSA created the Global Working Group on Environmental Sustainability in Anaesthesia.